-The North East Surrey College of Technology (NESCOT) is leading the way in student communications, using Student Engage app technology to take the next step in student experience.
+The North East Surrey College of Technology (NESCOT) is leading the way in student communications, using Tribal Engage app technology to take the next step in student experience.
 Through the use of NESCOMMS, their own college app and private social network, they’ve brought their learners and tutors closer than ever before.

 Prior to using app technology, Nescot was experiencing low engagement with teacher to learner emails, finding a poor response rate and bad email housekeeping were causing their students to miss out on vital communications.
 Tutors and staff were calling for a quick and efficient contact method so that they could get to students effectively.